 Alan King is a poet, journalist and author, who lives in the DC metropolitan area.
 He writes about art and domestic issues on this blog.
-Professionally, he’s currently both a communications specialist, at Generations United, and a senior editor at Words Beats & Life‘s international hip hop journal.
+Professionally, he’s currently both a communications specialist for a national nonprofit and a senior editor at Words Beats & Life‘s global hip hop journal.

 King’s journalistic experience includes him being a staff writer for the Baltimore Afro-American Newspaper, where he covered the Baltimore City Council, as well as wrote about redevelopment in east Baltimore and the displacement of its residents.
 He also traveled to Kingston, Jamaica, to write about the historic landmarks and covered the island’s 47th Independence Day celebration.

 Prior to the AFRO, King freelanced for various publications including Prince George’s County Gazette, East of the River, and New America Media.
 He was also a research assistant at the Center for Public Integrity, a government watchdog organization of investigative journalists.
 There, he wrote profiles of past presidential campaign donors and compiled a chronology of news articles on election fraud and corruption for the book project, “The Buying of The President (BOP) 2008.”

 As a student at Howard University, King traveled to New Orleans to do post-Katrina coverage as part of a student press team assembled by the university and the Washington Post.
 His article, “Katrina Aftermath Still Undercuts Special-Needs Housing,” was published on washingtonpost.com.
 That article is about the aftermath of Katrina and its effects on New Orleans residents living with HIV/AIDS.

 King is also an accomplished poet.
 Here’s what Derrick Weston Brown, poet-in-residence at the 14th and V streets Busboys and Poets, had to say: “A fixture on the D.C.
 MD VA scene since 1999, Alan has at one time blessed every Open Mic spot throughout the area.